the-events-calendar/products-extensions/README.md

     * Typically the class name is similar to the extension's folder name.
 If your folder is `tribe-ext-hide-tribe-bar` the full class name could be `Tribe__Extension__Hide_Tribe_Bar`.
     * For the full details on class naming conventions, see the [Tribe Products Coding Standards](http://moderntribe.github.io/products-engineering/guidelines/).

 The rest of the plugin header will stay the same in nearly every extension.
+For official extensions in particular the `Author` and `Author URI` should remain unmodified, this way they are consistent with the other Tribe Plugins and Extensions.

 ### Example